neonephos/guidelines-development/lifecycle-policy/project-lifecycle-policy.md

 ##### Expectations

-A project can remain a Sandbox project for a maximum of two years.
+A project can remain a Sandbox project for a maximum of one year.

 ##### Acceptance Criteria